JS00001/wallo-mobile/README.md

 | `store`      | Client-side stores using Zustand. _Preferred over using React Context_                                                         |
 | `styles`     | Global styles, mainly for setting up Nativewind.                                                                               |
 | `ui`         | Small blocks of UI components such as Buttons, Inputs, etc.                                                                    |

+### Managing Server State

+All async state should be handled via Tanstack Query.
+Every API query and mutation has an associated hook in the `hooks/api` folder.
+The hooks should be used in the components to fetch and mutate data.
+The hooks are responsible for managing the state and fetching the data from the backend.

+Relevant optimistic updates or cache updates (when mutating data) should be handled in the hooks.

+Every component using a query should validate `isLoading`, `isError`, and `data` states to handle the UI accordingly.